 To fully enjoy vinyl, you must keep your records clean.
 Dirty records don’t just sound bad, they’re also bad for your turntable, as the increased stress on your stylus will significantly shorten its life.
 This, in turn, will also lead to increased record wear.

-You can read more about complete record care in our previous post, but for today, we’re going to turn our heads specifically to keeping records clean.
-Fortunately for record collectors, there are plenty of tried and tested methods for keeping your precious collection clean and clear for many years you come.
+You can read more about complete record care in our previous post, but for today, we’re going to focus specifically on how to clean vinyl records.
+Fortunately for record collectors, there are plenty of tried and tested methods for keeping your precious collection clean and clear for many years to come.

 But before we get started – a quick note on everyday dry cleaning:

 Always clean the dust off your records using a carbon fibre brush before commencing to any of the wet-cleaning methods I’m about to list.
 Failure to do so will risk pushing dust further into the grooves.
-As best practice, you should always use a carbon fibre brush to clean your records before and after each play-back.
-This will help reduce build up of dust that can shorten your stylus life and contaminate records.
+As a best practice, you should always use a carbon fibre brush to clean your records before and after each playback.
+This will help reduce the build-up of dust that can shorten your stylus life and contaminate records.

 Record Cleaning Machines